MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 ---
-title: "Catalog components and templates (Preview)"
+title: "Catalog in Power Platform (Preview)"
 description: "Use the catalog in Power Platform to managed shared components and templates so that administrators, application makers, and developers within an organization can use each other's work."
 author: samathur
 ms.subservice: developer
 ms.author: samathur
-ms.date: 05/17/2023
+ms.date: 05/18/2023
 ms.reviewer: jdaly
 ms.topic: article
 search.audienceType: